▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 At the beginning of the 19th century, the Havanese had become a very popular pet among Cuban aristocratic families.
 European travelers also fell under its spell, and some took them to england, Spain and France, which is why they also became fashionable in Europe in the middle of the century.
 Writer Charles Dickens (1812 – 1870) and queen victoria (1819 – 1901) were some of the celebrities who owned them and who had a special predilection for this breed.

 After the Cuban revolution of 1959, the race had a bad time.
 In fact, their number greatly decreased, to the point of being on the verge of extinction.
-However, some subjects accompanied people fleeing the chaos and went into exile abroad, especially in the state of Florida, in United States.
+But, some subjects accompanied people fleeing the chaos and went into exile abroad, especially in the state of Florida, in United States.
 Diplomatic tensions, sometimes very strong, they did not prevent Havanans from beginning to be known in the country.
 In fact, the breed probably owes its salvation to the individuals brought to the United States, as disturbances in their native territory caused a drastic drop in their numbers.
 In fact, although the breed continued to be present in Cuba during this period, it was primarily American enthusiasts who took up the breeding torch at this time in history.

 Specialists emphasize in particular the importance of 11 specimens born on the island and who accompanied their masters to the United States: served as the basis for the selection made to constitute new lines.
 In fact, These 11 dogs were commissioned over the years 70 by the Goodales, a couple of American breeders.
 Enchanted by the intelligence of the race, its affectionate character and its great resistance to the hot and humid climate of Florida, they gave birth to puppies from the ten copies they possessed and developed a breeding program that was decisive.
 In fact, It is thanks to his work that the habanero had a new life in the United States and that new lines were born there, based on dogs born in Cuba.
 The first births took place in 1974, and in 1979 a breed club was created, the Havanese Club of America (HCA).
 Quickly, went from 9 to more than 400 Member, which shows how quickly this dog found an audience.